FozzieHi/advent-of-code-kotlin/README.md

 Welcome to the Advent of Code[^aoc] Kotlin project created by [FozzieHi][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, FozzieHi is provides solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, FozzieHi provides solutions for the puzzles using [Kotlin][kotlin] language.

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.